tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 H(P||R+T||message)x
 $$

 where the coins to be swapped are contained within *message*.
-The first party can now calculate the complete signatue *s* such that
+The first party can now calculate the complete signature *s* such that

 $$
 s=r+t+H(P||R+T||message)x